If you are affiliated with The Fred Hutch / University of Washington Seattle Cancer Consortium we would love to hear from you.

 COVID-19 Progression Following Diagnosis

-Here we develop a comprehensive view of the 1-week period of COVID-19 infection that follows initial diagnosis for a cohort of 26 hospitalized patients contrasted against 35 healthy donors.
-This view is built by first extracting demographics and static and dynamic clinical features for each patient from their electronic health record.
-This clinical picture is then integrated with multi-omic analytics of two sequential blood draws (50 total) per patient.
-For each blood draw, the plasma levels of 454 proteins and 847 metabolites were simultaneously quantified.
-That data set is complemented by single-cell multi-omic analyses of PBMCs in which the whole transcriptome, 192 surface proteins, 32 secreted proteins, and T cell and B cell receptor gene sequences are all measured.
+To interrogate how the immune system is altered from uninfected to mild to moderate to severe disease, we have characterized the circulating immune cell classes and collected plasma multi-omic profiles, on a cohort of 139 COVID-19 patients (265 samples) within the context of clinical observations, and compared them against 268 healthy donor samples.
+This view is built by first extracting the demographics and static and dynamic clinical features for each patient from their electronic health record (EHR).
+This clinical picture is then integrated with multi-omic analysis of two sequential blood draws per patient, the first of which was collected shortly after initial clinical diagnosis (time = T1), and the second a few days later (T2).
+For each blood draw, the plasma levels of around 500 proteins and 1000 metabolites were quantified along with single-cell multi-omic analyses of PBMCs in which whole transcriptome, 192 surface proteins, 32 secreted proteins, and T cell and B cell receptor gene sequences were measured.

 Joint Representation Of Single-Cell Multi-Omics Data